Dudinsky01/Auto_OpenVPN-PY/README.md

 # Auto_OpenVPN-PY
-Auto installation of Openvpn python
+Auto installation of Openvpn server and client script in python